bearney74/WealthMan/README.md

 This is a desktop application for financial planning.

 ## Features
 Users can enter basic personal information, income sources, expenses, and basic asset information.
 Certain assumptions such as inflation rate, and asset rate of return can be entered by the user.

 From that information, projections (forecasts) can be made for several years in the future showing how income, assets, and expenses affect a person's net worth.

 Currently, users can output the projection data in csv format, that can be imported into a spreadsheet application (Excel, Libre Calc) for further analysis.

-Charts can be generated for each projection variable, as well as custom charts for asset totals, asset contri
+Charts can be generated for each projection variable, as well as custom charts for asset totals, income totals and asset contribution totals.

 ## Future Plans / Development
 I plan on using historic market returns, as well as Monte Carlo simulations to calculate risk.

+I would also like to create an interface for "what if" scenarios, which will include possible cost savings if roth conversions are done, etc.